There are three options for designing and customizing a product. Click a product on the left-hand panel and choose one of the options.

-- Account payment is only available to users who setup an account with us.
+- Invoice on Account payment is only available to customers credit acount with us.
 This process is independent of online print services and must be completed before you are able to make payments using this method.

-- Accounts are limited to 7 days or 20th of the month.
+- Accounts are limited to 5 buiness days or 20th of the month payment cycles.
 Each option has different maximum credit limits and credit check requirements.

-- Internet Banking is the prefered account payment, other payment options may receive a payment processing charge.
+- Internet Banking is the prefered method of payment, other payment options may receive a payment processing charge.

 - You can still place orders and pay by the other options with your account however the work is placed on pending till the oustanding invoices are cleared.

 - Contact us if you want to learn more about this payment option.

 See our Terms and Conditions to see our full list of conditions of payment.